What is Group Income Protection?

 - Workplace support

-It is worth noting all employees of the company (not just those covered under the business sick pay insurance) will have access to this benefit but will have to complete an initial telephone assessment with a trained counsellor first.
+A great thing about Employee Assistance Programmes is that all employees of a company (not just those covered under the Group Income Protection Insurance) will have access to the benefit.
+All they have to do is complete an initial telephone assessment with a trained counsellor first.

-It is one of the reasons that insurers will look to outsource these services; to help the employee build a trusting relationship with a workplace well-being provider instead of having the daunting task of discussing traumatic issues with the insurance company assessing your claim.
+This is one of the reasons that insurers tend to outsource such services, as it helps the employee build a trusting relationship with a workplace well-being provider.
+Employees can therefore avoid the daunting task of discussing traumatic issues with the insurance company assessing your claim.

 Why choose Hooray Health and Protection for Group Income Protection?

-Our company is founded by passionate individuals, all of whom are dedicated to making sure that every single client or customer that we work with has the very best results.
+Our company is founded by passionate individuals, all of whom are dedicated to making sure that every single client or customer we work with gets the very best results.

-Our experience working for some of the largest employee benefit insurers in the world has provided a priceless insight into how these insurers calculate the price of group income replacement schemes.
+Our experience working for some of the largest employee benefits insurers in the world allows us priceless insight into how these insurers calculate the price of Group Income Replacement schemes.

-If you want to review your existing group income protection scheme or are considering applying for a new policy, feel free to contact us on the details below as we guarantee that we won’t charge you anything for providing a price and a general chat.
+If you want to review your existing Group Income Protection scheme or are considering applying for a new policy, feel free to contact us on the details below.
+We guarantee that we won’t charge you anything for providing a price and a general chat.

 ✓ Is Group Income Protection available for companies with two employees?